-Dear Stymied: Anticipating objections is a smart move when negotiating a telecommuting arrangement or any other type of job flexibility.
-As with any negotiation, preparation before the “big meeting” primes you for a favorable negotiated outcome.
-Here is a scripted reply I’ve developed which you are encouraged to adapt:
+Dear Stymied: Anticipating objections is a smart move when requesting any type of flexible work arrangement.
+As with all negotiations, preparation before the actual meeting primes you for a favorable outcome.
+To help you along, here’s a scripted reply to the objection you expect.
+Adapt it to suit your circumstances.

-Practice your response to each likely objection.
-Role-play will foster a sense of control over the negotiation process, which in turn, will boost your confidence and improve your performance in the negotiation.
-You may have to make your points repeatedly during the discussion.
+Beyond that, I encourage you to rehearse your response to each likely objection.
+Role-playing fosters a sense of control over the negotiation process, which in turn, will boost your confidence and improve your performance in the negotiation conversation.

-Inside the Telecommuting Proposal Package, you get scripted replies to all six of the most common objections when requesting a telecommuting arrangement, including the one addressed here.
-That will help you keep the conversation going toward agreement.
+Inside the Telecommuting Proposal Package, you get scripted replies to all six of the most common objections you might get when requesting to work remotely.

 Be prepared with exactly what to say to keep the conversation going toward agreement so you can enjoy working from home soon.